Fundamental activity constraints lead to specific interpretations of the connectome: Results

 To counteract the shift of the separatrix caused by the increase in $\kappa$, we follow the procedure described in \nameref{sec:Theory-and-Methods}.
 We subject the modifications of connectivity to the additional following constraints.
 In line with the anatomical literature, we do not allow for changes of the connectivity that would lead to cortico-cortical connections originating in the granular layer 4 \citep{Felleman91_1}, and we also disallow inhibitory cortico-cortical connections, as the vast majority of long-range connections are known to be excitatory \citep{Salin95_107,Tomioka07_526}.
 In addition, we naturally restrict indegrees to positive values.
 We find that four iterations (numbered by index $j$) corresponding to the four distinct unstable fixed points suffice to preserve the basin of attraction of the LA state with respect to an increase of the external drive up to $\kappa=1.15$.
 In the following we concentrate on iterations 1 and 2, where the second one is also representative for iterations 3 and 4, which are qualitatively alike.
 To derive the required modifications of the indegree matrix, we decompose $\boldsymbol{K}$ into its $N$ eigenmodes and quantify the contribution of each eigenmode to the shift of the unstable fixed point (see \nameref{sec:Theory-and-Methods}).
 This allows us to identify the most effective eigendirection: in each iteration $j$ there is exactly one unstable eigendirection with an eigenvalue $\mathrm{Re}\left(\lambda_{\mathrm{c}}^{(j)}\right)>1$ (\prettyref{fig:eigenspace}A).
 The associated critical eigenvector is approximately anti-parallel to the shift of the fixed point, $\boldsymbol{\delta\nu^{\ast}}$ (inset of \prettyref{fig:eigenspace}B), and of similar length.
 The critical eigendirection (red dot in \prettyref{fig:eigenspace}B) constitutes the most effective modification, giving the largest contribution to the desired shift while requiring only a small change of $2.3\,\%$ in average total indegrees.
+In the chosen space of eigenmodes, the modifications are minimal in the sense that only this most effective eigenmode is changed.